 In a mixing bowl, beat the the butter and sugar for about 2 minutes until fluffy.

-Turn the mixer down to low, and add in the applesauce, stevia, and vanilla.
+Turn the mixer down to low, and add in the applesauce (or egg yolk), stevia, and vanilla.
 Beat well, mixture will appear almost curdled from the applesauce, that is OK.

 With mixer still running on low, sprinkle in the remaining dry ingredients one at a time.
 Hold off on the jelly and nuts at this point!
 Dough will be stiff.